michaelbironneau/analyst/README.md

 #### Select from Temporary Table into Excel

 The first line says where to fetch the data; the last line says which spreadsheet to put it in.
+Please note that the query language, which may look like SQL is **not** SQL.
+It is called QL and there are important syntactic differences.
+More documentation on this language can be found [here](https://godoc.org/github.com/cznic/ql).

 	query 'query3' from tempdb(table1) (
     	select * from table1